 Spring: mid February to late June

-Duration: spring or academic year; fall semester only is not available unless you do not plan to study at UW-Madison during the spring semester.
+Duration: Spring Semester or academic year; Fall Semester only is not available unless you do not plan to study at UW-Madison during the Spring Semester.

 The program at the Czech Tech University in Prague is run through IESP.
 Please refer to CTU's website for more information.

 You may also review Czech Tech's information for exchange students.

 You must carry the equivalent of 12-18 UW credits while abroad, as determined through a scale for credit equivalency.
 At least 50% of the courses you take abroad must be in engineering, science, or math.
 You can take any course abroad that you can get approved as equivalent to a UW course; learn how to get courses equated.
 You can also choose from a list of courses already approved as equivalent to UW courses.

 The course equivalency table shows all CTU courses that have been equated and their UW equivalents go to IESP's Existing Equivalencies page.

 Consult CTU's course information page.

 The following sample budgets will give you an idea of the costs involved.
 These amounts are approximate and will vary based on the actual program you attend, your own spending, and the current currency exchange rate.
 As you budget for your study abroad, make sure you plan for these contingencies.
 Check current exchange rates online at OANDA.com or XE.com.